ShreyaNahta/Ringtone-Player-Using-8051/README.md

 # Ringtone-Player-Using-8051
 A ringtone player using an 8051 microcontroller is a simple electronic circuit that a tone or melody, typically  for use as a ringtone in a phone or other communication device.
+A suitable microcontroller, such as the AT89C51 or AT89S52, which have built-in timers and programmable I/O ports.
+The microcontroller can be programmed in assembly or C language to generate the desired square wave using a timer and output pins.
+The frequency and duration of the square wave can be controlled using the timer and software, allowing for precise control over the tone and melody produced by the circuit.